 Your brand is so much more than the logo, fonts, and colors associated with your company.
 It’s the feeling that people have when they engage with your company.

-Most businesses are started based on a true passion, hence them going into business in that field, but this passion is rarely identified and showcased.
+Most businesses are started based on a true passion.
+Hence them going into business in that field, but this passion is rarely identified and showcased.
 As Simon Sinek discusses in his TedTalk on Leadership, an emotional connection encourages customers and prospects to react.
 Sinek’s ‘Golden Circle Framework’, emphasizes how a brand’s ‘why’ should utilize emotional appeals in order to drive exposure.

-Back at the round table discussion when the topic was brought up about recruiting additional talents, my solution was brand.
-The younger and more competitive that workforce development gets, the more people are going to start looking at companies’ brands to make sure that their own personal brand aligns with those businesses.
+Back at the round table discussion, when the topic was brought up about recruiting additional talents, my solution was brand.
+The younger and more competitive workforce development gets, the more people are going to start looking at companies’ brands to make sure that their own personal brand aligns with those businesses.

-Think of it this way: if a potential new recruit is looking at similar jobs, one is through a large for-profit healthcare provider and another is through a start-up providing healthcare in undeserved communities, which one do you think the new recruit would want to align their personal brand with?
+Think of it this way: if a potential new recruit is looking at similar jobs, one is through a large for-profit healthcare provider and another is through a start-up providing healthcare in underserved communities, which one do you think the new recruit would want to align their personal brand with?

-We’ve been talking a lot about how to use your brand for recruiting but you can also use your brand for just about anything from marketing to company culture.
+We’ve been talking a lot about how to use your brand for recruiting, but you can also use your brand for just about anything from marketing to company culture.
 It’s the guiding light for when your company grows.

-By establishing values and identifying the true brand essence, you give your business a foundation to handle any kind of internal conflicts and a framework to create resolutions for your brand foundation instead of just acting on gut reactions.
+By establishing values and identifying the true brand essence, you give your business a foundation to handle any internal conflicts and a framework to create resolutions for your brand foundation instead of just acting on gut reactions.